Bridgy Fed

 Parameters:

-Follow a user from a protocol bot user.
+Follow a user from a protocol bot user, if their protocol needs that.

 …so that the protocol starts sending us their activities, if it needs a follow for that (eg ActivityPub).